 broke the Free record for the Leamington to Pelee Island swim of 13.8 miles

-flat water and this was aided with water temperatures from 63-66°F; however, in a severe state of
+that provided essentially flat water and this was aided with water temperatures from 63-66°F; however, in a severe

-hypo-glycaemia and lapsing into sleep, the pilot eventually ordered Bryan from the water, after 20
+state of hypo-glycaemia and lapsing into sleep, the pilot eventually ordered Bryan from the water, after 20 hours and

 After a career of research in Medical Engineering, orthopaedics and respiratory work, Bryan indicates that, even in 2013 at the age of 70, he is still learning about his physiology !

-Bryan has been associated with SSO since 1991, and has been its Treasurer since 1992.
-He also competes regularly in Masters Swimming, and held the Masters World Short-Course
+Bryan has been associated with SSO since 1991, and was its Treasurer from 1992-2016.
+He also competes regularly in Masters Swimming, and held the Masters World Short-Course Breaststroke record